 I will tell you how I became Kali…

 When the attendant rudely refused, I began to shout and demanded to see the doctor at once.
 If then he had not dialled the phone, I could have hit him for his apathy.
 My brother-in-law was shocked to see his usually well-behaved bhabhi turn into a menacing fighter.
 The doctor arrived, and so did my husband.
-His comforting presence drove away my rage and I mellowed to a tender mother again.
+His comforting presence drove away from my rage and I mellowed to a tender mother again.
 Instead of acerbic loud words, I was shedding tears at the plight of my child.

 When a child’s life or his rights are threatened, a peaceful, loving mother transforms into Kali, the fierce mother.
 She defies the rules of society.
 From a soft-spoken, nurturing woman, she turns into an angry spitfire.
 She forgets her tenderness; only her wild rage consumes her.
 Overcome by a desire to destroy all that jeopardises her child’s future, she goes on a wild rampage.

-A mother’s anxiety knows no bounds, unless she has the reassuring presence of her husband to protect her children.
+A mother’s anxiety knows no bounds unless she has the reassuring presence of her husband to protect her children.
 Only when the father intervenes and guarantees that he will protect her child, she becomes conscious of her incensed state and returns to her calm self again.

 The essence of Goddess Kali